sheidmann/tcrmpDataEntry/README.md

 ## Upcoming functionality

-* A user with manager privileges can export a chart of completed boatlogs.
+* A user with manager privileges can view and export a chart of completed boatlogs.

-* Validations on existing fields (esp. date and time fields in entry forms)

 * Any user can enter fish transect, fish rover, and coral health data, and view and edit previously entered data.